PanAeon/vscode-tmgrammar-test/README.md

 Any lines which start with `comment token` will be ignored by the textmate grammar.

+Note that scope comparison takes into account scope's **position**!

+That is, `'s2 s1'` will be reported as error, if required scopes are `'s1 s2'`.

 ### Command Line
 ```
 Usage: vscode-tmgrammar-test [options]